Oduvil Kunhikrishna Menon: Poetry

 Menon started writing poetry at a very early age.
 Even though he never had the opportunity to formally learn Sanskrit, he was able to excel as a scholar and poet.
-In 1893, he won the prize in the Bhashaposhinisabha poetry conference held in Calicut.
+He won the prize in the 1893 Bhashaposhini sabha poetry conference held in Calicut.
 Menon wrote poetry in both Sanksrit metres and Malayalam metres.
 Vinodini, Lakshmivilasa Satakam, Antarjanathinte Aparadham, Oru Police Inspectorude Vadham, Oru Pathivrathayude Katha, Kumbakona Yatra and Madirashi Kadalkara are the major works composed in Sanskrit metres.
 Ajamilamoksham Vanjippattu is an important work composed in Malayalam metres.
 Works like Upakosa, Panchangi,Chandalimoksham and Devayani Parinayam were written in collaboration with other poets.
 Devayani Parinayam (Quilon: E. V. R. Unnithan, 1914) was co-authored with Ulloor S. Parameswara Iyer, Kundoor Narayana Menon and Pandalam Kerala Varma.
 23 of his poems are compiled and published in the book Oduvil Kunhikrishna Menonte Krithikal: Part 1 (Kottakkal: Lakshmi Sahayam, 1926), with an introduction by P. V. Krishna Warrier and a biographical note by Puthezhath Govinda Menon.
 23 other poems are compiled in Part 2 (Kottakkal: Lakshmi Sahayam, 1927), with an introduction by Ulloor S. Parameswara Iyer.

 Menon did not write any long poems yet was regarded as a great poet.
 Most of his poems have an element of humour in them.
 Although he followed the tradition of his predecessors, the influence of western culture can be observed in his poems at many points.
 According to Ulloor, among the poets of the time, Menon is the one truly deserving to be called a "Sarasakavi" (meaning humour poet).